rreitmann/hugo-homepage/content/home/tags.de.md

 date = 2017-09-20T00:00:00

 title = "Tags"
-subtitle = "Themen von meiner Homepage oder aus meinen Projekten"
+subtitle = "Technische Themen aus meinen Projekten"

 # Order that this section will appear in.
-weight = 65
+weight = 60

 +++